core-wg/resource-directory/draft-ietf-core-resource-directory.md

 unwillingness of a CoAP server to act as a directory server.

 ## Resource Directory Address Option (RDAO) {#rdao}
-The Resource Directory Option (RDAO) carries information on the address of the Resource Directory (RD).
-This information is needed when 6LRs cannot discover the Resource Directory with link-local multicast address because the 6LR and the RD are separated by a border Router (6LBR).
+The Resource Directory Option (RDAO) using IPv6 neighbor Discovery (ND) carries information about the address of the Resource Directory (RD).
+This information is needed when endpoints cannot discover the Resource Directory with link-local multicast address because the endpoint and the RD are separated by a border Router (6LBR).
 In many circumstances the availability of DHCP cannot be guaranteed either during commissioning of the network.
 The presence and the use of the RD is essential during commissioning.

 The RDAO format is:

 ~~~~
 0                   1                   2                   3
 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1